matt001k/MCP2515_CAN_DRIVER/README.md

 With a time difference of 8 microseconds, the frequency of the CAN lines will be at 128000 bit/s, which is precisely what was configured in the initialization of the CAN controller.

-Items still needed to be tested:
-- Filters and Masks
-- Interface between multiple controllers